Mechanical vs Hydraulic Disc Brake

 Just like always, the Hope Tech 3 V4 has been worked on a lot.
 This new disc brake improves on handlebar integration and ergonomics.
 The new four-piston system has improved braking power by 5% over the Hope Tech Evo master cylinder.

 The popular reach and bite control feature used by some of the other brakes we have reviewed here has been designed to perfection by Hope.
 The piston is actuated by a cam and a roller system any free play or initial friction in the brake.

 Hope are notorious for their eccentric colours and perfectly machined metal.
-They definitely haven’t stopped with this new brake.
+They definitely haven't stopped with this new brake.
 Using the classic split clamp design hope have CNC machined their one-piece calliper from a solid billet of crazy strong aircraft spec aluminum alloy.

-Aircraft grade aluminium is only really used in the most expensive braking systems and will be used to increase calliper stiffness while also expanding the brake pad surface area.
+Aircraft grade aluminum is only really used in the most expensive braking systems and will be used to increase calliper stiffness while also expanding the brake pad surface area.
 This extra area will offer much better heat management.
 Keeping your pads cool and having an accurately positioned pad and calliper will increase the life of your pads.
 This is important considering the amount it costs for new pads.